Will Switching Banks Hurt Your Credit Score?

 Switching banks can feel like a daunting task, especially if youโre worried about how it might affect your credit score.
 The good news is that switching banks, in itself, does not directly impact your credit score because bank accounts are not used in credit scoring.
 However, there are some indirect ways this transition could affect your financial health.
 In this article, weโll explore how switching banks might indirectly impact your credit score and provide you with a structured approach to ensure a smooth transition.

 When it comes to credit scores, only credit-related accounts like credit cards, loans, and mortgages are considered.
-Closing or opening a checking or savings๐ก Definition:Frugality is the practice of mindful spending to save money and achieve financial goals. account will not appear on your credit report and thus wonโt directly impact your score (Experian, 2025; FICO๐ก Definition:A three-digit credit score (300-850) calculated by Fair Isaac Corporation, used by lenders to assess creditworthiness., 2023).
+Closing or opening a checking or savings account will not appear on your credit report and thus wonโt directly impact your score (Experian, 2025; FICO, 2023).
+Think of it this way: your credit score is a measure of how well you manage debt, not how well you manage your cash flow.

 However, there are indirect ways by which switching banks might affect your credit score:

-- Hard Credit Inquiries: Some banks perform a hard credit inquiry when you open a new account, especially if you're applying for overdraft protection๐ก Definition:Withdrawal exceeding available account balance or a credit product.
-This can temporarily lower your score by 5โ10 points (Unbiased, 2024; Chase, 2025).
+- **Hard Credit Inquiries**: Some banks perform a hard credit inquiry when you open a new account, especially if you're applying for overdraft protection or a credit product.
+This can temporarily lower your score.
+According to FICO, a hard inquiry typically lowers your score by less than 5 points (FICO, 2023).
+However, the impact can be more significant if you have a thin credit file or multiple recent inquiries.
 Fortunately, many banks, especially in the UK, use soft credit checks for current accounts, which do not impact your score.
+A soft inquiry is like a background check that doesn't affect your credit score.

 To ensure a smooth transition and avoid any negative consequences, consider the following structured approach: